-What Do the New Home Sales Reports Mean and What Is Measured?
+What Do New Home Sales Reports Mean and Why Do They Matter in the Big Economic Picture?

 Every month, the U.S. Census Bureau releases a report called New Home Sales.
 The moment it arrives, investors, financial journalists, lawmakers, central bankers and economists begin poring over it in search of the secrets it contains — and not because they have any particular interest in residential construction.
 New Home Sales is one of the most important economic indicators.
 Like the unemployment rate, the GDP and all the other major indicators, economists use the New Home Sales report to look for clues about changes in the health and direction of the economy.